Get free recipes + tips, plus my complimentary Herb Guide

 Tired of seeing broccoli left untouched on your child’s plate?
 It can be extremely frustrating when, try as you may, their love for kale just isn’t happening.
 Don’t despair just yet – skip the bribery and nagging and try these 5 proven ways that can help get your kids to eat- even enjoy- vegetables.

 The Cookshop program in NYC found that when you teach kids about vegetables and give them hands on experience in preparing and cooking them, they are more likely to eat bigger portions.
-Start at the shopping phase and bring your cooks along to the Farmer’s market, or better yet, plant your own garden at home.
+Start at the shopping phase and let your kids choose the vegetables at the grocery store or farmers market.
+If you can, plant your own garden at home.
 Assign them age appropriate tasks in the kitchen to get them involved.

 get kids to eat more vegetables